microsoft/pxt-calliope/docs/courses/csintro/algorithms/overview.md

 ![micro:bit hardware](/static/courses/csintro/algorithms/microbit-hardware.png)

-* Use the diagram here as a visual aid: http://microbit.org/hardware/
+* Use the [features page on the microbit website](http://microbit.org/guide/features/) as a visual aid
 * Can you find the Processor?
 * How much memory does the micro:bit have?
 16K, which is smaller than many files on your computer!
 * Can you locate the following Inputs?
 Buttons (on board), Pins (at base), Accelerometer / Compass.